Agriculture Farming

 Field Monitoring

-NDVI agriculture data helps farmers make informed decisions about allocating these resources, ensuring they are used effectively.
-Farmers can enhance the health and productivity of their crops by identifying areas that need more attention or resources.
-It helps to reduce production costs and minimize environmental impact, ultimately promoting the sustainability of agriculture.
+NDVI agriculture data helps farmers make informed decisions about allocating resources and ensuring their effective use.
+By identifying areas that need more attention or resources, farmers can enhance the health and productivity of their crops.
+It also helps reduce production costs and minimize environmental impact, ultimately promoting the sustainability of agriculture.

 EOSDA Crop Monitoring, developed by EOS Data Analytics, a reliable satellite imagery analytics provider, is a powerful tool for remote crop monitoring using NDVI.
 Users need to input their fields into the system and configure their NDVI settings to start receiving notifications.
 EOSDA Crop Monitoring helps to track the NDVI changes in each field during the season.
 The system enables users to monitor crop rotation patterns and stay updated on the current vegetation rates.